-Note The repair location address is automatically populated in the appropriate fields of service request appointment form when you select a repair location for appointment with location type “Repair Location”.
+Note The repair location address is automatically populated in the appropriate fields of service request appointment form when you select a repair location for an appointment with location type “Repair Location”.

 Department is a repair location unit that can be assigned to a particular phase, so that when a repair order moves from one phase to another, it also automatically moves from one department to another.

 On the Departments page, you can add, edit, and delete location departments.
 Also, you can sort departments to show them in a particular order.

 To add a new department, click Add on the toolbar, enter settings, and click OK.